ual/dataquick/ucb_documentation/indicators.md

 ==========
 #### A. Number of properties by type

 Based on Dataquick standard use code (`use_code_std`) in assessor tables.
-All codes have four characters, with the first character representing the broad land category (commercial, industrial, residential, etc) and the remainder specifying the sub-category.
+All codes have four characters, with the first character indicating the broad land use category (commercial, industrial, residential, etc) and the remainder specifying the sub-category.

-Count properties in each broad use category, then count them a second time by sub-category.
+Count the properties in each broad use category, then count them a second time by sub-category.
 Do for each year if possible, or else 2004, 2006, 2010, 2014.

 **Output**
 • output is in `stats_use_code_current_20141017.csv`